jaanga/gestification/gestification-introduction.md

 Here's the thing:

-Actually there are two places.
+Actually there are two places here.

 One place is the _play with the apps_ place.
+These are at the web address that begins: jaanga.github.io

 And the other is the _read the source code_ place.

-Which place are you in right now?

-Actually, it's not easy to know the answer as both places are GitHub places.

-And one place may be the evil twin of the other.

-If you mostly see white, then you are in the _play with the apps_  place.
-To go to the other place click here.

-If you scroll up to the top and you see the Octokitty icon then you are in the _read the source code_ place.
-To go to the other place click [here](https://github.com/jaanga/gestification/).

-And, if you see lots of advertising then you may be in one of those sites that pilfers content.
-To go to the other place you can clickety-click-click.
+This at the web address that begins: github.com/jaanga.

 <img border=1  src=http://jaanga.github.io/gestification/cookbook/touchly/r4/touchly-screen-grab-240x180.png >

 Welcome back from the dark side.

-Now, here, there are three sections you can visit.
+Now, here, there are four folders with code examples you can run, view or even edit.

 The **'[cookbook](https://github.com/jaanga/gestification/tree/gh-pages/cookbook)'** folder contains a number of short, simple apps that you coud use to build bigger apps.
 Files are generally about 200 or so lines of code.